jakazmie/AIDays/README.md

 ## Labs
 The labs are divided into three categories:
-- Intelligent Apps and Bots
+- Building Intelligent Apps and Agents with Azure AI Cognitive Services and Bot Services
-- Knowledge Mining
+- Discovering latent information in all your data with Azure AI Knowledge Mining
-- Machine Learning
+- Developing custom AI/ML models with Azure AI Machine Learning services